 Typical Estate/Probate Attorney Fees in Maryland

-What happens to the soul of a person after death remains the great unknown.
+What happens to the soul of a person after death remains a great unknown.
 What happens to the worldly goods left behind – and titled solely in their name – is no mystery.
 Those items become their estate.
 Through his or her will, the person bequeaths the estate to beneficiaries and names a person to […]

 What Happens if You Die in Maryland Without a Will?

-Emergencies strike out of nowhere.
+Power of Attorney Emergencies strike out of nowhere.
 If a person is so badly injured or sick that he or she cannot make medical decisions, an individual with a power of attorney can perform these duties.
 In Maryland, separate documents are required for healthcare and financial power of attorney.
-The former document for health care power of attorney […]
+The former document for health care […]

 Creating a Living Trust in Maryland